-Is It Safe To Stand All Day During Pregnancy?
+Is It Safe to Stand All Day While Pregnant?

 If your job requires a lot of vertical time and you experience discomfort or swelling, try taking frequent breaks (sit or lie with your feet elevated), consuming plenty of fluids (10 cups a day), staying active, wearing compression stockings (even though they’re not so cute) and avoiding crossing your legs when you do sit.
 Sleeping on your left side at night may also help reduce swelling and alleviate pressure on the inferior vena cava, the vein that pumps blood from your lower extremities to your heart.